Skip to main content

 • export job creation.

 This is one of Scriptoria's strengths: page-level repair exists because real-world manuscript pipelines often fail unevenly rather than uniformly.
+Repairing one weak page is cheaper and more honest than re-running the whole acquisition.

-6. Export Deliberately
+8. Export Deliberately

 When the manuscript is ready, create the export from Output.